xebiaww/immutable-meetup/consul.md

 ```

 !SUB
-Try adding one more to the cluster
+Try adding one more container to the cluster and `dig` agains

 !SUB
-Make this work with the image made in the Packer section:
+Make this work with the web server image you made in the Packer section:

 ```
 curl fruit.service.consul:8080